Feeling lost in Big Law? Let this Sheppard guide you to a firm full of great development opportunities and a strong Cali culture.

 The first stage: recruitment on and off campus

-Sheppard Mullin invites students to apply directly to the firm or participate in early resume collect programs as the firm no longer participates in OCI programs.
-UCLA and USC are typically top feeder schools due to the firm’s large presence in Southern California.
+Sheppard invites students to apply directly to the firm or participate in early resume collect programs as the firm no longer participates in OCI programs.
+While UCLA and USC have typically been top feeder schools due to the firm’s large presence in Southern California, as the national presence has grown, the summer class reflects a broader range of law schools.
 Screening interviews are conducted by a mix of partners and associates.
 Hiring sources at the firm tell us interviewers are evaluating candidates “on key characteristics such as communication, preparedness, academic credentials, prior work experience, technical skills, interest in our firm, interest in the law, leadership skills and drive.”

 Top tips: “Do your homework to find out what practice areas are hiring and explain why you want to practice in those specific areas.” – hiring sources at the firm